albertteoh/dosa-wiki/Dosa-Jargon-Guide.md

 ## namePrefix

 A namePrefix (sometimes called a prefix) is a constant in your application.
 It can be set to your service name, for example.

+## entity

+An entity is a representation of a persisted table.